cs-pub-ro/templates/presentations/iosifache/README.md

 It is intended to provide the LaTeX primitives that can be used to create these types of presentations, rather than to advocate a specific content structure.
 Please review [this website](https://wiki.cs.pub.ro/studenti/diploma/indicatii#realizare-slide-uri-pentru-sustinereprezentare)'s suggestions for the latter.

+Only `configuration.tex` and the files in the `frames` and `images` folders are intended to be altered.
+Feel free to make changes to any file if you wish to further tweak the theme!

 ## How To Use

 1. Import the `project` folder into Overleaf.